Connect with others who understand.

 During an electrocardiogram (ECG), patches containing electrodes are stuck to your skin to measure your heart’s electrical activity.
 Specifically, ECGs measure your heart’s rate and rhythm to find any abnormalities that point to a heart condition.

-One function read during an ECG is a T wave.
-A T wave shows the heart’s ventricles repolarizing — that is, preparing to beat again after a contraction.
+One function read during an ECG is a T wave, which shows the heart’s ventricles repolarizing — preparing to beat again after a contraction.
 One study found that more than 90 percent of people with apical HCM have abnormal T waves.

 Talk to Your Doctor About Apical Hypertrophic Cardiomyopathy